gsoosk/Pacman-Search/README.md

 ui_world = UninformedPacmanWorld('./tests/test1', file=True)
 ```

-With this class we can get all possible actions like this :
+With this class we can get all possible actions.
+For instance:

 ```python